muggy8/improbable/have-and-havenot/9nyC33pA.md

 Maybe this is why summoning rituals were exclusively performed in rooms instead of aquariums since an uncooperative summon is a pretty hefty price to pay.

-In fact I was starting to feel unsure about if this whole summoning thing succeeded at all going by what little conversation that me and the summoned had had.
+In fact, I was starting to feel unsure about if this whole summoning thing succeeded at all going by what little conversation that I and the summoned had had.

 However, I didn't really have anything to lose by continuing this conversation.
 Honestly, at the very least, I should get a proper name out of 4 so I at least have a name to use when thinking back on the current series of events in the future.

 That was what happened to my previous summon.
 Since his accent was so thick, I wasn't really able to understand half the stuff he said.
-In fact I couldn't even catch his name before he fell ill and once the illness set in, any hope of getting a name out of him was gone.
+In fact, I couldn't even catch his name before he fell ill and once the illness set in, any hope of getting a name out of him was gone.

 I started imagining a future scenario where I had to recount the events of right now and of my recent past and the prospect of having to use Unnamed Summon #1 and Unnamed Summon #2 to explain who did what and what happened to whom.

 Yah, that's definitely not going to work out.
 Having 1 unnamed summon is already one too many already.

-That's why I decided to continue questioning the current summoned despite me pretty much already labeling this summoning a failure.
+That's why I decided to continue questioning the current summoned despite me pretty much already labelling this summoning a failure.

-"What do people normally call you in your home world?"
+"What do people normally call you in your homeworld?"

 "Mostly N4 or AN4 since it's too easy to get who's who mixed up when using just 1 number to address people."